erickfunier/computer-graphics/README.md

 The user can move with the keys W, A, S, D (Up, Left, Down, Right-Arrow) and Q, E.

-The environment follows the idea of a maze, but it looks more like a construction, when you get to the other side the user can enjoy a view with the UFABC Clock Tower.
+The environment follows the idea of a maze, but it looks more like a construction, when you get to the other side the user can enjoy a view with the UFABC (Federal University of ABC) Clock Tower.
 In addition, there is a ladder that the user can climb and enjoy the roof.

 The game can be accessed in web version: